simonracz/keepalive-bug/README.md

 What I implemented is a PING message to the sw, to keep it alive while it's needed.

+Chrome has the same "bug", however their time limit is 5 mins, that's why I didn't see it.

 ## Update 2
 Contrary to Update 1, this is assumed to be a bug.